AkshatGupta-CB/P4HA1-KO-Mammary-Gene-Networks/README.md

 **Purpose**
 - Run UMAP on the AUC matrices.
 - Plot UMAPs coloured by sub-cluster.
-- Compute Euclidean distances between the centroids of all sub-clusters (5Ht ↔ 6Ho).
+- Compute Euclidean distances between the centroids of all sub-clusters (5Ht ↔ 6Ho)

 **Input**
 - AUC matrices (.csv) with subcluster information (From **Identify significant regulons between the two mouse groups**)

 **Output**
 - UMAP plots of AUC matrices with subcluster annotation
-- Distances between centroids of pairs of subclusters (5Ht ↔ 6Ho).
+- Distances between centroids of pairs of subclusters (5Ht ↔ 6Ho)

+---

+# Code/Figures

+Code to generate all figures is present in this folder.
+The file name includes the figures it generates.

+---

+##### For any questions, please contact akshatg2@alumni.cmu.edu.